 Exploring real outcomes and imagined possibilities

-Fiji Community Energy Resilience for villages (Potential Use Case)
+Community Energy Resilience in Fiji — Remote Village Power (Potential Use Case)

 System Details: 210 kW solar PV with 430 kWh battery storage and Energy Management System; wind-rated to 135 mph